In this article

 But don’t worry, there are a few things you can do to make your money work harder for you without relying on the base rate going up:

 Shop around - Although the interest rates on many savings accounts aren’t that great at the moment, shopping around can help you get the best of a relatively bad bunch.
-Have a read of our article on different types of savings accounts to find one that’s right for you.
+Have a read of our article onto find one that’s right for you.

 Lock away your money for longer - In general, the longer you lock your savings away for the better the return you’ll get.
 It might be worth looking to see if a notice account or a fixed term bond would work for you.

-If you have high-interest credit or store card debt, it may be a good idea to shift it to a balance transfer card.
+If you have high-interest credit or store card debt, it may be a good idea to shift it to a.
 These cards usually charge low or even 0% interest (but only for an introductory period).
 Balance transfer cards can also make managing multiple debts easier, because you’ll only have one monthly repayment to worry about.

 There are a couple of significant benefits to spending on a credit card.
 But the main one is that it can help you to build a decent credit score.
 If you show that you can responsibly handle credit, then your chances of being accepted for a larger loan, like a mortgage, further down the line are much improved.